n8n-io/n8n-docs/docs/insight2/tutorial/manage-users-groups.md

 #### Permissions:

-Admins can set granular permission like creating/deleting apps or creating folder for a group of users.
+Admins can set granular permission like creating/deleting apps or creating/updating/deleting folders  for a group of users.